ThomasChln/sigmagraph/README.md

 # sigmagraph

+## ARCHIVED PACKAGE: latest version is "sgraph", available on CRAN and in my repos

 R package: sigma.js network visualization v2.4.0

 Htmlwidget wrapper for the sigma.js network visualization v2.4.0, inspired by the sigmaNet package.